skhzhang/account-signup-ex/README.md

 There is limited security.
 This application should only be deployed locally and you should only use dummy data.
 Passwords are stored in plaintext.

 Form validation is done on both the front-end and back-end.
 Front-end form validation allows immediate feedback on whether the username & password meets the requirements and limits the total number of requests to the server.
-However, if the user decides to be sneaky and disable front-end validation, the server will test the username & password as well.
+However, in the case that the user decides to be sneaky and disable front-end validation, the server will test the username & password as well.

 ## Technology